 This year, they finally found a Gen 4 Chevrolet chassis former West Series driver Matt Levin had posted for sale within their budget.
 Sarah said the car, which last ran in 2019, came with a relatively fresh motor.
 That was important to the family, because an industry-wide shortage of engine components had been restricting their development.
 The Burgesses took the “new” motor and dropped it the car Bridget has raced this year.

 The next step for Sarah Burgess was getting clearance from ARCA to race.
 With experience behind the wheel on other platforms, she was able to obtain a license, but she needed some laps in a stock car on an oval.
-So she completed a couple practice runs in Bridget’s car during the open session at Irwindale last month.
+So she completed a couple practice runs in Bridget’s car during an open session at Irwindale.
 This despite the fact that Sarah’s legs are three inches longer than Bridget’s; the ride was not exactly comfortable.

 After that session, ARCA officials told Sarah Burgess she was cleared to enter a race.
 In fact, she almost did just that the following day.
 Because of a driver no-show, Burgess, the only person in the garage licensed to race, was asked to start in Eric Nascimento’s car.
 She agreed to do so, but the team eventually withdrew the entry before the event.

-Sarah Burgess still has one major hurdle to clear in order to race at Irwindale.
-She needs sponsorship to fund the efforts.
+Sarah Burgess still had one major hurdle to clear in order to race.
+She needed sponsorship to fund the efforts.

 One thing the Burgesses are not concerned about is people power.
 Though Adam typically spots for Bridget, Sarah wants her husband in her ear while on track.
 Bridget, after all, is used to working with different spotters depending on the race location and Adam’s availability.

-Victor Franco, a family friend who works closely with the Burgesses, would serve unofficially as the crew chief for both Sarah and Bridget.
+Victor Franco, a family friend who works closely with the Burgesses, will serve as the crew chief for both Sarah and Bridget.
 As for the crew, the family has enough friends in the LA area to piece together a team to service both cars.
-They also have two haulers, though they might need to borrow a truck to transport the second rig.
+They also have two haulers.

-If Sarah Burgess can land the sponsorship she needs, her attention will turn completely to the preparation required to compete at Irwindale.
+Now that Sarah Burgess has landed the sponsorship she needed, her attention has turned completely to the preparation required to compete at The Bullring.
 Because that competition is what these efforts are about.
-While Bridget’s program remains the family’s priority, if they get the opportunity, the Burgesses will prepare both cars to run as well as possible.
+While Bridget’s program remains the family’s priority, the Burgesses will prepare both cars to run as well as possible.

-What has the potential to be a special night at Irwindale is not lost on Sarah or Bridget.
-Sarah said simply being able to talk to her daughter about the car’s drive after that practice session was a cool moment.
-She can only imagine how it might feel for the two to discuss their performance in the same ARCA race.
+What will be a special night in Las Vegas is not lost on Sarah or Bridget.
+Sarah said simply being able to talk to her daughter about the car’s drive after that practice session in Irwindale was a cool moment.
+She can only imagine how it will feel for the two to discuss their performance in the same ARCA race.

 That infectious smile will return.